Maxymillion/asana-sync-plugin/README.md

 - Search (and import) followed tasks
 - Auto replace links and generate pages.

+### Instructions
+- Install the plugin from the Community Plugins tab.
+- Activate **Asana Sync** in the Community Plugins tab.
+- Fill out the required fields and setup the connection.
+- Assign keybindings or use the implemented commands.

 ### Dependencies
 Best experience with the [Front Matter Title](obsidian://show-plugin?id=obsidian-front-matter-title-plugin) plugin.